 Although 70 percent of the earth is covered in water, very little of that is clean and safe for our use.
-As climate change continues to create some of Australia’s worst ever drought conditions, Australians and continuing try to seek sustainable sources for both harvesting and efficiently using Rainwater.
+As climate change continues to create some of Australia’s worst-ever drought conditions, Australians are continuing to seek sustainable sources for both harvesting and efficiently using Rainwater.

 Rainwater harvesting is the process of collecting rainwater and storing it for your own use instead of letting it just flow off.
 There are many advantages of harvesting rainwater for personal use that will benefit you economically and will be good for the environment.

 By using a rain harvesting system to supply water, you can reduce your dependence on the main water supply.
 It will also ensure that you’re less affected by the scarcity of water because you have an independent and free water supply.

 The cost of supplying water to communities is continuing to increase, and taxpayer money is used to build dams and treatment pipes.
 The water flowing from your tap comes from rain and goes through an extensive process before being available to you.
 By eliminating the entire process in the middle and harvesting rainwater directly, you can significantly decrease the negative impacts of such a heavy reliance on water from the mains supply.